hmrc/ctc-guarantee-balance-testing-guide/source/documentation/index.md

 ### If you need further help and support

-Email our dedicated software developer support team at SDSTeam@hmrc.gov.uk if you have any questions or difficulties or need additional clarification on this testing process.
+<a rel="noreferrer noopener" href="mailto: SDSTeam@hmrc.gov.uk">Email our dedicated software developer support team at SDSTeam@hmrc.gov.uk</a> if you have any questions or difficulties or need additional clarification on this testing process.

 For versioning information and a list of errors that you might receive, please refer to the [CTC Guarantee Balance API Definition](/api-documentation/docs/api/service/common-transit-convention-guarantee-balance/1.0) page.